kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 // DriverConfigurationParameters must have one and only one one field set.
 //
 // In contrast to ConfigurationParameters, the driver name is
-// not included and has to be infered from the context. type DriverConfigurationParameters struct {
+// not included and has to be inferred from the context. type DriverConfigurationParameters struct {
     Opaque *runtime.RawExtension
 }